Registration with the Ministry for Primary Industries (MPI) is required for anyone who exports:

 Some exporters don’t need to register, but are still required to meet other export or destination market requirements.
 You don't need to register if you’re exporting:

-- non-animal-product food products (unless produced under the Official Organics Assurance Programme – OOAP)
+- non-animal-product food products (unless exported under the OOAP)

-- organic products that are not produced under the OOAP
+- organic products that are not exported under the OOAP

 - owners exporting their own animals for non-commercial reasons, like pet cat and dog owners.